WLCG-AuthZ-WG/common-jwt-profile/profile.md

-*   Confidential client applications (e.g., server-side applications) are capable of maintaining the confidentiality of their credentials, or are capable of secure client authentication through other means.
+*   Confidential client applications (e.g., server-side applications) are capable of maintaining the confidentiality of their credentials or are capable of providing secure client authentication through other means.
-*   Public client applications (e.g., Javascript single page or mobile applications running on the user device) are by design incapable of storing client credentials in a secure way or do not have other means that allow for secure client authentication.
+*   Public client applications (e.g., Javascript single page or mobile applications running on the user device) are by design incapable of storing client credentials securely or do not have other means that allow for secure client authentication.

 Some authorization flows or capabilities are available only to confidential clients.
 Most WLCG services can be classified as confidential clients.